aneeshe27/CMMC/TECHNICAL_DEMO_SCRIPT.md

 In the Findings tab, the issue is evidence-linked.
 The finding points back to the access path that caused the failure.

-In the Remediation tab, the system gives a human-approved candidate action tied to the exact offending evidence.
-This is not an automatic blind change.
-It is an approval-gated recommendation.

 The operator can approve, reject, or create a ticket.
 That is important because in a real environment, the system should not silently modify production access.
 It should make the correct action easy to understand and easy to govern.

-## Approve The User Fix

-**On screen:** Click `Approve`.

-**Say:**

-I will approve the remediation.

-The runtime evidence packet is updated by removing the injected guest membership, and the verifier reruns against the updated evidence.

-Now the control returns to `READY`.

-That is the verification loop: identify the offending evidence, explain the issue, present an approval-gated fix, update the runtime evidence, and prove the control is back to a passing state.

 ## Inject 2: Unauthorized Device Drift